Special Educational Needs and Disability Information

 Our SENDCO is Mrs Jessop.
 She is always happy to meet with parents/carers to discuss any queries about SEND.
 She can be contacted via the school office.

-Here you will find information about how we support children who may have additional needs.
-Further information may also be founf in the school’s SEND Policy.
+Here, we have broken down our SEND Report (2018) into useful information, explaining how we support children who may have additional needs.
+Further information may also be found in the school’s SEND Policy.

 Click on each of the bubbles for more information.

 How does school know if pupils need extra help?

 At the heart of every class is a continuous cycle of planning, teaching and assessing which takes account of the wide range of abilities and interests of children.
 The majority of children will learn and make progress within these arrangements.
 Those children whose overall attainments or attainment in specific subjects or other areas of development, fall significantly outside the expected range, may have additional needs (SEND).